 Eligible Intel employees can apply year-round, but should inquire about the timeline and scheduling preferences of local programs.
 We will do our best to accommodate your application timing within the scheduling processes of the programs and ask for your support for the time needed to explore a quality match for the Fellow and the Work Host.
 Intel employee applicants are strongly encouraged to apply several months in advance of their planned retirement date.

-The fellowship period itself begins after the Intel retiree has terminated and separated from the company, but the match must occur before separation.
-Actual start dates and work schedules are based on agreements among the Fellow, nonprofit Work Hosts and local program director.
-The assignment typically lasts six to 12 months, half or full time, and involves a commitment to 1,000 hours of work.
-Fellows are paid a set annual stipend of $25,000 and receive 6 months of paid COBRA coverage.
+The fellowship period begins after the Intel retiree has terminated and separated from the company, but the employee must apply before separation.
+Actual start dates and work schedules are based on agreements among the Fellow, nonprofit Host and local program director.
+The assignment typically lasts six to 12 months, half or full time, and involves a commitment to work (on average) 1,000 hours.
+Fellows are paid a set annual stipend of $25,000.

 Fellows are embedded as part of the nonprofit staff.
 This practice allows them to deliver greater impact than the fellows could as volunteers, board members or short-term consultants.
 Throughout the year, the program operator brings local fellows and nonprofit executives together to share their experiences and offers other networking opportunities.